|Nutritional Guidelines (per serving)|

 - 3 cups vegetable broth

-- 1 tbsp soy sauce
+- 1 tablespoon soy sauce

-- 1 tbsp nutritional yeast
+- 1 tablespoon nutritional yeast

-- 1/4 tsp black pepper
+- 1/4 teaspoon black pepper

 In a large skillet, melt the vegan margarine over medium-low heat and whisk in the flour until a paste forms.
-Add the miso and water mixture, the vegetable broth, soy sauce, nutritional yeast and the black pepper and stir to combine very well.

 Allow to cook over low heat until thickened, stirring frequently.
 Just like when making a non-vegan gravy, you will need to do a lot of stirring to avoid any lumps forming as the liquid thickens up.

 Add the cornstarch if needed, to make the gravy even thicker.
 Add more cornstarch if needed, but don't forget that your gravy will thicken slightly as it cools, just like a meat-based gravy.